lifeanddeath/oracle-certification-javaSE8-programmer/exceptions/exceptions_notes.md

 }
 ```
 It’s the same problem.
 ExhibitClosed is a RuntimeException.
 If it is thrown, the fi rst
-catch block takes care of it, making sure there no way to get to the second catch block.
+catch block takes care of it, making sure there no way to get to the second catch block.‚
 To review catching multiple exceptions, remember that at most one catch block will run
 and it will be the fi rst catch block that can handle it.